percona/percona-server-mysql-operator/source/users.rst

      operator: operator_password
      replication: replication_password
      orchestrator: orchestrator_password

-The example above matches
-:ref:`what is shipped in deploy/secrets.yaml<users.development-mode>` which
-contains default passwords.
-You should NOT use these in production, but they are present to assist in automated testing or simple use in a development environment.

 As you can see, because we use the ``stringData`` type when creating the Secrets object, all values for each key/value pair are stated in plain text format